jonnonz1/nz-statute-book/acts/public/1987/local-government-official-information-and-meetings-act-1987.md

   (b) protect information where the making available of the information—
     (i) would disclose a trade secret; or
     (ii) would be likely unreasonably to prejudice the commercial position of the person who supplied or who is the subject of the information; or
-  (ba) in the case only of an application for a resource consent, or water conservation order, or a requirement for a designation or heritage order, under the Resource Management Act 1991, to avoid serious offence to tikanga Maori, or to avoid the disclosure of the location of waahi tapu; or
+  (ba) in the case only of an application for a resource consent, or water conservation order, or a requirement for a designation or heritage protection order, under the Natural and Built Environment Act 2023, to avoid serious offence to tikanga Maori, or to avoid the disclosure of the location of waahi tapu; or
   (c) protect information which is subject to an obligation of confidence or which any person has been or could be compelled to provide under the authority of any enactment, where the making available of the information—
     (i) would be likely to prejudice the supply of similar information, or information from the same source, and it is in the public interest that such information should continue to be supplied; or
     (ii) would be likely otherwise to damage the public interest; or